 York has a long history of welcoming students from all over the world.
-Of our 16,000 students nearly 3,000 are from outside of the UK and they represent over 170 countries.
+Of our 18,000 students over 4,000 are from outside of the UK, representing more than 140 countries.
 At York you'll be sure to have an international educational experience!

 Sign up for email updates to find out more about York.

 Studying with us at the moment we have 1,514 students from China.
 They're studying a wide range of subjects across the Arts and Humanities, Social Sciences, and Sciences.